 History has taught us that a fully centrally controlled government system fails completely – well, in the long run.

-Though the idea of a communistic system has its merits and would still work in some sectors of an economy, it omits the very thing that was provided to us as human beings – choice.
+The idea of a communistic system has its merits and would still work in some sectors of an economy.
+It, however, omits the very thing that was provided to us as human beings – choice.